-Black Mass Appeal is a podcast dedicated to educating and entertaining anyone who is interested in Satanism, no matter their level of involvement.
-The Satanism most often represented on the show is “Satanic Temple-flavored,” although all forms of Satanism are addressed.
+Black Mass Appeal is a podcast that brings modern Satanism to the masses.
+The show is dedicated to educating and entertaining anyone who is interested in Satanism, whether they’re just “Satan-curious” or are already involved.
 Our goal is to provide information, dispel myths, and humanize folks who call themselves Satanists.

 ABOUT THE HOSTS